 Others opt for Tabasco made with aged tabasco peppers, salt and vinegar.
 While still a Louisiana product, Tabasco is produced in Avery Island near Lafayette.
 Yet others choose Louisiana Hot Sauce made with the same ingredients as Crystal but in New Iberia also near Lafayette.

 Which Hot Sauce will be your favorite?
-There’s only two ways to find out – either by tasting each in New Orleans or by buying bottles online or at your local market.
+There’s only two ways to find out – either by tasting each in New Orleans or by buying Louisiana hot sauces on Amazon or at your local market.

-Where to Eat Hot Sauce in New Orleans
+Where To Try Hot Sauce In New Orleans

 Brunch wasn’t invented in New Orleans but it should have been.
 This is a city that celebrates everything that makes the mid-day meal great – decadent food, boozy beverages, lack of stress and live jazz.